Tanzania

 Not at all.
 Our guests move between camps, allowing them to experience two areas of the Serengeti in one itinerary.
 No guest would ever have to wait while a camp is disassembled.
 Our staff handle absolutely everything to ensure you have the best possible experience.

-When should I vist the Serengeti?
+When should I visit the Serengeti?

 The migration never stops, and nor does Wilderness Usawa Serengeti, so you can enjoy game viewing at our camps year-round.
 That said, many of our guests look forward to calving season.